asbjornsabo/zephyr/tests/bluetooth/audio_shell/README.mic.rst

 If individual microphone control is needed by a remote client, it is necessary for the MICS server to include one or more AICS instances.

-Currently MICS and VCS share the same AICS instances.

 Using the Microphone Device
 ===========================
-The server itself does not expose any APIs to change the values currently.
-If the MICS server includes any AICS instances, these will be controllable via the :code:`aics` subcommands.
+The MICS server shall be initialized with :code:`mics init` before use, as it dynamically added to the server.
+The VCS API allows changing or reading all the same values as the client, and can be used without a connection.

 Example Usage
 =============